Jotform for Beginners

 We know this is solely based on preferences, but we put together a list of differences between the two types of forms.
 It is important to know the advantages, along with some typical use cases for each of them.
 Hopefully, the key points listed in this article would give you a better understanding of when it’s ideal to use a particular layout.

-There are a few features/options unique to Card Forms.
+There are a few features and options unique to Card Forms.

 These are subtle animations added to the form to spice things up a little.
 Of course, these are not just eye-candy additions, they also serve a purpose.

-- The Email field now provides verification right off the bat without using widgets nor 3rd party platforms.
+The Email element now provides email address verification right off the bat without using widgets nor 3rd party platforms.

-- The Email field also has a built-in error checking and suggestion feature for misspelled email addresses.
+The Email element also has a built-in error checking and suggestion feature for misspelled email addresses.

-The Address field also provides cool Autocomplete and Geolocation features.
+The Address element also provides cool Autocomplete and Geolocation features.